gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Downgrade attacks may attempt to force the DTLS Key Management Method by altering the content of INIT chunk, for instance by removing all offered DTLS Key Management Methods but the one desired.
-This is possible if the attacker is an on-path attacker that can modify packet because INIT and INIT ACK chunks are plain text.
+This is possible if the attacker is an on-path attacker that can modify packets because INIT and INIT ACK chunks are plain text.

-Preventing the downgrade attacks is implemented by using the content of the DTLS Key Management Parameter sent in the INIT chunk plus the content of the DTLS Key Management Parameter received in the INIT ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
+Preventing the downgrade attacks is implemented by using the content of the DTLS Key Management Parameter sent in the INIT chunk plus the content of the DTLS Key Management Parameter received in the INIT ACK chunk from the responder for deriving the keys from the handshake secrets obtained during the DTLS initial handshake.
 Using the whole content of the parameters ensures that the role selection and thus the method selection isn't possible to manipulate.

 If the attacker succeeds in changing the DTLS Key Management Parameter in either INIT, INIT ACK or both chunks, the peers will not be able to derive the same keys and the association will fail to complete.
-Any modification will result in Association failure, thus preventing down-grade.
+Any modification will result in association failure, thus preventing down-grade.

 In case any DTLS Key Management Method does not include the parameter